simon-void/blog_void2unit/content/post/virtualthreads-in-kotlin.md

 ```
 You can find the repo for this project [here](https://github.com/simon-void/vthreads_with_kotlin_demo).

-Notice that the Kotlin version used for this code is **1.9.20**.
+Notice that the Kotlin version used for this code is **1.9.20** and the Gradle version is **8.5-rc-1**.
-We need this high of a version since Kotlin 1.9.20 comes with a new JvmTarget for the JDK 21,
-so older Kotlin versions do not run on the JDK 21 backend.
-(At least not in Gradle.)
+Both is the minimum for a JvmTarget for the Java21.
+(Technically you could already configure Gradlew 8.4 to produce Java21 bytecode via [toolchains](https://docs.gradle.org/8.4/release-notes.html#support-for-building-projects-with-java-21), but the Gradle scripts itself couldn't
+be executed on a Java21-JVM, which made the whole setup a bit too cumbersome for my taste.)

 ## What about Coroutines?